-Let's imagine your neighbor has some antique furniture in his garage that he's offered to let you have if you'll haul it off for him.
-It's something you could use, say a chest of drawers, but you know your wife won't let you bring that dirty, broken down thing in the house much less approve of it in her neatly-kept bedroom.
+Imagine your neighbor has some antique furniture in his garage that he's offered to let you have if you'll haul it off for him.
+It's something you could use, like a chest of drawers, but you know your wife won't let you bring that dirty, broken down thing in the house, much less approve of it in her neatly-kept bedroom.
 What's a junker to do?

-We've all heard refinishing furniture can diminish the value by watching Antiques Roadshow and the like, but then we've seen Rick Dale completely redoing all types of old stuff on the History Channel's American Restoration.
+We know from watching Antiques Roadshow that refinishing furniture can diminish the value, but we've also seen Rick Dale completely redoing all types of old stuff on the History Channel's American Restoration.
 Which rules apply to your neighbor's old dresser?

 Unless the piece is an American masterpiece of antique furniture or finished with a hand-painted technique (some finishes are actually lesser woods painted to look like a tiger oak or bird's eye maple, for example, and those techniques add value when they stay in place over time), cleaning and/or restoring the piece may actually do you more good than harm when it comes to value.
 Just make sure it's not a piece made by a well-known craftsman like Gustav Stickley before you begin.
 And, it's wise to keep in mind that you can actually bring a piece of old furniture back to life with minimal effort in many cases.